 Adult females of tiny snails of the Boreocingula genus could grow underdeveloped male reproductive organs, scientists from St. Petersburg University discovered.
 This can be a reaction to the pollution of the Arctic seas.

-Some species of molluscs are hermaphroditic: they have both male and female genitals but sometimes molluscs can change their sex throughout life.
-As an extremely rare anomaly, however, a mollusc can develop sexual characteristics of another sex.
+Some species of mollusks are hermaphrodites with both male and female genitals.
+Sometimes they can change sex throughout life.
+As an extremely rare anomaly, however, a mollusk can develop sexual characteristics of another sex.

-According to research published in Polar Biology, it happened with sexually mature females of the Boreocingula martyni mollusc: a small rudimentary penis was found in all snails.
+According to research published in Polar Biology, it happened with sexually mature females of the Boreocingula martyni mollusk — a small rudimentary penis was found in all studied snails.
 Specialists collected samples of this species in Rogers Bay on Wrangel Island and in Pevek Bay in Chukotka.
-These territories are polluted by organotin compounds, harmful substances that were previously used in paints to protect ship hulls against fouling.
+These territories are polluted by harmful substances used in paints to protect ship hulls against fouling.
 In 2008, an international convention came into force prohibiting anti-fouling systems with organotin compounds.
-Studies have shown a correlation between the number of mollusc pseudohermaphrodites and the concentration of organotin compounds in their habitat.
+Studies have shown a correlation between the number of mollusk pseudohermaphrodites and the concentration of organotin compounds in their habitat.

-Elia Kabanov is a science writer, covering past, present, and future of technology (@metkere).
+Elia Kabanov is a science writer, covering the past, present and future of technology (@metkere).